CharlesWiltgen/how-to-podcast/marketing.md

 #### Sharing is caring

-Webinars

-E-Courses

-Transcription (Find people new to eLance)

-Blogs
+1. Hold webinars.

+1. Create online courses.

+1. Transcribe your podcast to help boost your SEO.

+1. Start a blog that would attract the same persona(s) that you’re looking to attract to your podcast.

-Connect with news reporters
+1. Connect with reporters.
-- Separate LinkedIn account

-If you mention products, let them know to retweet
+1. If you mention products, let them know so their social media folks can retweet.